JeanPhilPetitFrere/JeanPhilPetitFrere/README.md

 💼 Data Scientist @ Intact | Machine Learning Engineer

 ### 📌 About Me
 I'm a Data Scientist with over 3 years of experience in the technology and market research industries.
-My work has primarily focused on building NLP-driven solutions for large-scale data processing, survey optimization, automated translation, and quality assurance.
+My work has primarily focused on building NLP-driven solutions for data processing, survey optimization, automated translation, and quality assurance.

 Currently, I develop machine learning solutions for the insurance industry as part of the chatbot team, focusing on enhancing conversational AI capabilities and streamlining client interactions